R2Northstar/ModdingDocs/docs/source/reference/respawn/entities.rst

 	.. cpp:function:: void ClientCommand( string command )

 		Executes a command on the player's client.
+For a server to execute a console command on a client, the client has to launch the game with the ``norestrictservercommands`` launch argument for security reasons.

 	.. cpp:function:: entity GetCockpit()